vertigo1919/eldritch-front-end/README.md

 - progress through multiple stages
 - fight increasingly difficult monsters

----

 ## 🧩 Frontend Responsibilities

-The frontend acts as the **game client**, responsible for everything the player sees and interacts with.
+The frontend acts as the game client responsible for everything the player sees and interacts with.

 ### Key Systems